OneGneissGuy/OneGneissGuy.github.io/about.md

 When time permits, I fly R/C UAV's, tinker in my electronics shop or more often than not, go on a jog with my [Catahoula](https://en.wikipedia.org/wiki/Catahoula_Cur) on the American River.

+I also enjoy travelingtraveling and have had the opportunity to visit many great places as part of my job.

 # A vista of Maui from Honokohau Bay, Kailua-Kona, Hawaii, 2014:
 ![Kailua-Kona]({{ site.baseurl }}/images/beach.jpg)